jrpotter/notebook/network/application/http/caching.md

 ### Managed

 A **managed cache** is a shared cache explicitly deployed to offload the origin server and deliver content efficiently.
-Examples include [[infrastructure#Proxies|reverse proxies]], CDNs, etc.
+Examples include [[proxies|reverse proxies]], CDNs, etc.

 %%ANKI
 Basic